Select travel dates to see prices

 Airport Pickup at King Shaka International Airport

-The closest airport for the Monkey Rescue and Rehabilitation project is in Durban, KwaZulu-Natal province, South Africa and is King Shaka International Airport.
+The closest airport for the Monkey Rescue and Rehabilitation project is in Durban, KwaZulu-Natal province, South Africa and is King Shaka International Airport which is a hour's drive away.

 Please wait at arrivals to be collected after collecting your luggage and do not leave the area.
 Please look for your driver with a board with your name on it.
 If possible log into the Airport’s WIFI and notify us that you have landed.